flyfy1/flyfy1.github.com/_posts/2015-05-13-practice-of-observation.md

   3. If possible, how to improve the design / machsim

+Hmm let's start small.
+If anyone who is interested with this exercise, we can do this together.
+There're two things you can do:

+1. I'll take a photo one day before the analysis, and publish it.
+If you're interested, you may mail it to: `geekysong at gmail dot com` with your analysis.
+I promise I'll only check my mail box after I finsh my version of analysis.
+2. You can take a photo, and send me the analysis.
+I may consider using your version of photo in future.

+What's good for you to pick the 1/2 options from the list above?
+Well.. opinions from one person might be biased.
+With some peer-review, one can hopefully find the blank point, mutually.

+Here the game starts :)

 ## 13 May 2015
 Let me start with one example.
 Here's a picture of a bottle of Alcohol, which I